eariassoto/LETW/README.md

 ## Installation

-!Use the code available at the main branch since the one from Dev is under development and could include errors This project requires Python 3.8 due to Mediapipe Holistic
+!Use the code available in the main branch, as the one from the Dev branch is under development and may contain errors.
+This project requires Python 3.8 due to compatibility between the different libraries used.

 1. Clone the repository
 ```bash